-This Data Processing Agreement (“DPA”) is hereby entered by and between Wochit, Inc. (“Wochit” or “Company”) and you, the customer, Publisher (as defined in the applicable master services agreement “MSA” or “Agreement” signed between the parties) on behalf of itself and its Affiliates (collectively “Customer”), each a “party” and collectively, the “parties”.
+This Data Processing Agreement (“DPA”) is hereby entered by and between Wochit, Inc., its Affiliated companies and subsidiaries (“Wochit” or “Company”) and you, Wochit’s customer (as defined in the applicable master services agreement “MSA” or “Agreement” signed between the parties) on behalf of itself and its Affiliates (collectively “Customer”), each a “party” and collectively, the “parties”.

 Capitalized terms not otherwise defined herein shall have the meaning given to them in the Agreement.

-- “Data Protection Law” means any and all applicable privacy and data protection laws and regulations (including, where applicable, EU Data Protection Law) as may be amended or superseded from time to time.
+1.5.
+“Data Protection Law” means any and all applicable privacy and data protection laws and regulations, including, where applicable, EU Data Protection Law and the CCPA, including, where applicable, Israeli Privacy Protection Regulations (Data Security) 5777-2017Israeli Privacy Protection Law, 5741-1981, the regulations promulgated pursuant thereto, including the Israeli Privacy Protection Regulations (Data Security), 5777-2017 and other related privacy regulations (“Israeli Law”), all as may be amended or superseded from time to time.

-- “Security Incident” means any security breach relating any Personal Data elements leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data within, Personal Data transmitted, stored or otherwise processed; including without limitation the meaning assigned to it under paragraph 12 of Article 4 of the GDPR.
-For the avoidance of doubt, any Personal Data Breach of the other Party’s Personal Data will comprise a Security Breach.
+1.7.
+“Security Incident” means any accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data of the other party.
+For the avoidance of doubt, any Personal Data Breach will comprise a Security Incident.

 2. RELATIONSHIP OF THE PARTIES

 2.1.
 The parties acknowledge that the Customer is the Controller of the Customer Data and Wochit, in providing the Service is acting as a Processor on behalf of Customer.
 For the purpose of the CCPA (and to the extent applicable), the Customer is the Business, and Wochit is the Service Provider.